api3dao/operations-deprecated/README.md

 files will be required for deployment.
 The populated files (which will contain secrets) should not be included in this repository.

-#### Templates
+#### Templates — `/data/apis/{sanitizedApiName}/templates`

-`/data/apis/{apiName}/templates`

-- Initialised during creation of the boilerplate and is manually populated.
-- Files can be named arbitrarily as they are renamed according to the `templateName` on `validate`.

-Files containing template data and metadata.
-The files are named to describe what the template is for so that they are human-browsable.
-The files contents are:
+Files containing template data.
+The files are named as `/data/apis/{sanitizedApiName}/templates/{sanitizedTemplateName}` to be human-browsable.

+- `name`: Template name that will be seen by the end-user (which the sanitized name will be derived from)
 - `templateId`: Template ID
-  - To auto-generate templateIds and set them in the template files, run `yarn derive-template-ids`
-- `templateName`: A human-readable name for the template.
-  - In most cases this will inform the default name of the beacon that uses this template.
-  - This name will be publicly displayed and should be both appropriate and honour branding capitalisation.
-- `templateDescription`: As above, but a description
-  - In most cases this will inform the default description of the beacon that uses this template.
-  - This text will be publicly displayed; please take care.
-- `endpointId`: Endpoint ID (must match one from the target Airnode's `config.json`).
+- `endpointId`: Endpoint ID
-- `templateParameters`: The Airnode ABI-encoded parameters.
+- `parameters`: Airnode ABI-encoded parameters
-- `decodedTemplateParameters`: `templateParameters` decoded to be human-readable for convenience, not to be used in production.
+- `decodedParameters`: `parameters` decoded to be human-readable for convenience, not to be used in production.

 #### Beacons